SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_blocks.md

 # System blocks
 This is just the system block diagram.
 The blocks are in decending alphabetic order so they appear here just as they do inside the project.
+Take note that the pattern you see here is universally applied to all object for consistancy.
+Not all object contain all the same functions and files, but where possible, we match patterns throughout.
+In this way, we can forge a familarity with the design and techniques used to handle tasks and problems.
 ![System Block Diagram](./drawings/system_block.svg)